Great Ocean Road

 The coastal and main works will occur in two stages.

 The coastal works will improve or build new coastal attractions and walking trails.
-The works include:
+The proposed works* include:

 - revegetation and safety improvements to the Loch Ard Gorge carpark